gitwa2/Geo-Location/README.md

-# Geo Location CLI
+# Hero Geo Location CLI

-Geo Location CLI is a simple command-line tool to get geographical coordinates (latitude and longitude) from an address, get an address from coordinates, or search for locations using the Nominatim OpenStreetMap API.
+Hero Geo Location CLI is a simple command-line tool to get geographical coordinates (latitude and longitude) from an address, get an address from coordinates, or search for locations using the Nominatim OpenStreetMap API.

 ## Installation